 Timing of Grants of Options and Restricted Stock

-In fiscal year 2009, the compensation committee approved stock option and restricted grants to the named executive officers in June 2008.
+During fiscal year 2011, the compensation committee approved restricted stock grants to the named executive officers effective June 2010.
+The vesting provisions of the grants were subsequently modified in July 2010.

 Stock Ownership Guidelines